 The standard scaffold board width is 225 mm, 3.9 m length, and 38 mm thickness.
 The dimensions might vary depending on the project you have going on and the type of board you opt for.
 You can opt for scaffold boards that meet the Grade A standards, or the BSI standards(BS 2482).
 The best quality boards are either visually graded or machine graded.

-We’ll check out the dimensions for various scaffold board varieties.
+We’ll check out the dimensions for various scaffold board types.
 Some of the scaffold boards varieties include the following:

 - B.S.I. standard boards

 Scaffold boards are available in varying lengths ranging from 1.5m to 3.9m.
 So the longest scaffold board is 13ft ( 3.9meters ).
 They can be purchased in different lengths considering all projects aren’t of a similar nature.
 Depending on the type of material you’ve chosen, the length will equally impact the weight, considering the width and thickness are similar for most.

 How much weight can a scaffold board hold

 The maximum safe weight scaffold board can hold is 75 pounds (34 kg) per square foot ( meter ).